DanielNoord/ProjectInventarisGezantschappen/README.md

 5) Convert additional _griglie_ from Rome into standard that is compatible with programs (add identifiers, check for new individuals, etc.)
 6) Write additional translation or titles which are not recognized yet (contact Daniël about regular expressions)
 7) Check found images for usability
 8) Update sources that start with "https://notes9.senato.it/", "https://storia.camera.it/presidenti/", "https://storia.camera.it/deputato/" and "https://www.britannica.com/biography/".
-These links are not persistent.
+These links are not persistent
 9) Control translations
 10) Contact Nationaal Archief about EAD and _.pdf_ conversion
 11) Contact Rome about inconsistent document numbering.
-Use of "b", "v", "bis".
+Use of "b", "v", "bis" (see commented code in `/python/functions/xlsx_sanitize.py`)